raphael-proust/OGL-SRD5/pages/17.monsters/default.md

 **_Healing Touch (3/Day)_**.
 The unicorn touches another creature with its horn.
 The target magically regains 11 (2d8 + 2) hit points.
 In addition, the touch removes all diseases and neutralizes all poisons afflicting the target.

 **_Teleport (1/Day)_**.
-The unicorn magically teleports itself and up to three willing creatures it can see within 1.5m of it, along with any equipment they are wearing or carrying, to a location the unicorn is familiar with, up to 1 mile away.
+The unicorn magically teleports itself and up to three willing creatures it can see within 1.5m of it, along with any equipment they are wearing or carrying, to a location the unicorn is familiar with, up to 1.6km away.

 **Legendary Actions**